 Patients taking T4 to a “normal” TSH also consumed fewer calories per day and showed a slower metabolism compared to matched controls with the same TSH levels.

 These findings match my observation in clinical practice as it relates to hypothyroid patients being treated with T4 thyroid medication.

-Obviously our understanding of TSH as the "ultimate" thyroid lab test is limited, and as a result it's a good idea to use other lab values in conjunction with the TSH for better understanding of what is happening in each patient.
+Obviously, our understanding of TSH as the “ultimate” thyroid lab test is limited, and as a result, it’s a good idea to use other lab values in conjunction with the TSH for a better understanding of what is happening in each patient.

 While the TSH may not be the best test it still has value so don’t discount it completely.

 So how can you use the TSH appropriately?

 Monitoring your TSH while taking thyroid medication is very important, but it shouldn’t be used by itself to alter your dosing.